2021–2026 NCAA conference realignment: Mountain West Conference

+In February 2026, multiple media outlets reported that the MW was in serious discussions with 10-time FCS champion North Dakota State which could see the Bison join the conference as a football-only member as early as the 2026 season.
+On February 8, it was reported that a membership deal with a 2026 entry date had been reached, and the official announcement came the following day.

 Mid-American Conference

 The Mid-American Conference (MAC) entered the realignment cycle with the longest period of membership stability of any FBS conference, not having gained or lost a core member since Marshall left in 2005 to join CUSA.
 This changed on February 26, 2024, when The Athletic reported that the University of Massachusetts Amherst, more often known as UMass, was reported as having been approved for full MAC membership, starting in July 2025.
 The university was expected to finalize this move in the coming days, and MAC commissioner Jon Steinbrecher stated that the MAC would formally announce UMass' arrival on February 29, with a news conference on the UMass campus in the next week.
 The MAC announcement was made, with UMass making its own announcement that day in advance of its news conference.

 UMass had been a football-only MAC member in the 2012–2015 seasons while otherwise being a member of the Atlantic 10 Conference (A-10).
 Eventual full membership in the MAC had been part of the affiliation contract, but UMass turned down full membership, choosing to become an FBS independent.
 In the months leading to the UMass invitation, the school had engaged with CUSA as well as the MAC, but opted for the MAC, which offered a more favorable geographic footprint and sponsored more of the school's sports.
 UMass requested to remain in the A-10 for men's lacrosse and women's rowing, neither of which was then sponsored by the MAC, though the A-10 was not expected to vote on this request before May 2024.
 The A-10 would later vote to keep UMass as a men's lacrosse affiliate; women's rowing was left without a conference home before the MAC added the sport for 2025–26.
 Men's ice hockey, a sport also not sponsored by the MAC, remains in Hockey East.
 With the MAC set to expand to 13 members for 2025–26, speculation about future additions immediately focused on Middle Tennessee and Western Kentucky, CUSA members which had been courted by the MAC earlier in the decade.